In a nutshell

 - The trend for mediation and arbitration of disputes and for solicitors to undertake more advocacy themselves, has reduced the amount of court work somewhat.
 Barristers remain involved with alternative dispute resolution, however, and while solicitor advocates frequently take on directions hearings, they are still rarely seen at trial.

-- The Jackson reforms of 2013 have drawn criticism for reducing access to justice.
-The main change they introduced is that conditional fees and certain insurance premiums are no longer recoverable from the losing party, laying a greater financial burden on claimants and resulting in less litigation.
-Further changes may be on the horizon: in a report published in July 2017 Lord Jackson recommended further changes including the introduction of further fixed recoverable costs for claims up to £100,000 on top of the fixed costs imposed on claims of up to £25,000.
+- Further changes as part of the Jackson reforms may be on the horizon: in a report published in July 2017 Lord Jackson recommended the introduction of fixed recoverable costs for claims of up to £100,000 on top of the fixed costs imposed on claims of up to £25,000.

 - Though there are a lot of common law sets, pupillages and tenancies don’t grow on trees.
 Personality and oral advocacy are the skills that matter most.